Uncanny Waters

 Uncanny Waters is an intergenerational costume and performance project led by collaborative artists Lu Firth & Ray Malone, bringing together 10 uncanny participants aged under 30 and over 50 to explore the intersections of water and queer resistance through costume-making.

-The workshops involve costume design and creation, as well as explorations of queer resistance, the uncanny, and historical research.
-Participants also engage in activities such as mudlarking and low tide walks, that connect their creative work to London’s rivers.
+The workshops involved costume design and creation, as well as explorations of queer resistance, the uncanny and historical research.
+Participants also engaged in activities such as mudlarking and low tide walks, that connected the creative work to London’s waterways.

 Somerset House Workshops

-Running from January to April 2025, Uncanny Waters workshops took place in the iconic setting of Somerset House.
+Running from January to April 2025, Uncanny Waters workshops took place in Somerset House.
 Led by artist Lu Firth, these hands-on sessions introduced participants to the basics of sewing and encouraged experimental approaches to costume-making.
 The workshops provided a welcoming space to play and create as a community.

 Fanny Bleach & Teabag